 Does this sound a bit intimidating?
 You don’t have to feel that way.
 Here are some guidelines about what to look for when making your decision, what to consider, and how to do better.

-When to Start Looking for a Venue
+When to Start Looking for an Event Venue

 A good rule of thumb to keep in mind when looking for a venue is the earlier the better.
 You can begin your search once you have a good understanding of the following 3 factors: budget, estimated event size, and space requirements.